 Legal documents translation service

-One of the most prominent SIGNEWORDS subject areas is legal translation,
+One of the most prominent SIGNEWORDS subject areas is legal documents translation

-When a field as technical and complex as law enters the international arena, the need to incorporate legal translations appears.
+When a field as technical and complicated as law enters the international arena, the need to incorporate legal translations appears.

 On the other hand, when doing business in a foreign country or immigrating, which have become increasingly common in the modern era,